 Royal Ballet of Cambodia or Khmer Classical Dance is believed to have been around since the Angkor period (1800+) and may have been influenced by Siamese classical dance.

-Its repertoires of dance drama are usually based on mythology, epic poems, religious stories and stories of damsel in distress.
+Its repertoires of dance-drama are usually based on mythology, epic poems, religious stories, and stories of damsels in distress.

-The graceful movements of fingers, wrists, elbows, toes and ankles are sharp contrast to what we know of Western ballet.
-Each role will have its own distinctive costume, mask and makeup and it takes years of intensive training to master this dance drama.
+The graceful movements of fingers, wrists, elbows, toes, and ankles are in sharp contrast to what we know of Western ballet.
+Each role will have its own distinctive costume, mask, and makeup and it takes years of intensive training to master this dance drama.

-It is usually performed during royal ceremonies and during Khmer holidays.
+It is usually performed during royal ceremonies and during the Khmer holidays.

 When Cambodia was seized and controlled by the Khmer Rouge in the '70s, many of the country's art and cultures were either wiped out or suppressed.
 This includes its classical dances where several principal dancers and musicians were killed.